astips/maya-toolkit-roller-coaster/README.md

 ### ATTENTION !
 - Login Name: Your workstation's login name should be in english with no space !
 - Undo: Import Animation-Clip can't undo for now !
+- Community version has full features but quantitative restrictions, such as can only create 2 Shows.

 ### HAVING ISSUES?